Write Python. Hit run.

 One link.
 Thirty students.
 Zero setup.

-In previous years I lost hours to laptops that wouldn't install Python.
-Now they just open a tab and start writing code on day one.
+Previously, I lost hours fixing Python installs or editor issues.
+Now students open a tab and start coding on day one.

 Open the editor.
 Start typing.